DestinyEnder16/cryptoApp/docs/README.md

 | [notifications.md](notifications.md) | How push arrival and polling keep the in-app notifications list/badge live |
 | [wallet-api.md](wallet-api.md) | How the Wallets tab reads from the wallet API (endpoints, caching, transaction display, what's still sandbox) |
 | [wallet-screens.md](wallet-screens.md) | How the Wallets tab screens (deposit/withdraw/transactions) are structured and wired |

-## Adding a new doc

-When a new complex area is built, add a file here and a row above.
-Keep it simple: explain it like you would to a teammate who's new to the code.
-Favor a short walkthrough and a clear mental model over exhaustive detail.